Honkarakenne: Markets

 Honkarakenne's main market area is Finland.
-The company is the market leader in log-built leisure homes, but has also increased its sales of single-family houses since 2010.

 Honkarakenne has representatives in almost every country in Central, Southern and Eastern Europe.
 By far its largest log buildings are ordered from Russia.
 Most builders are newly prosperous or wealthy companies, but recent customers also include well-to-do middle-class clients.
 Honka also has a number of extensive projects underway in Ukraine and Kazakhstan, including the main building at Mezhyhirya Residence, the home of former prime minister Viktor Yanukovych.
 It also has significant net sales in the former CIS countries.
 Exports to the Far East are focused on Japan and South Korea, and the company has representatives in countries such as China and Mongolia.
 Individual projects have been implemented in countries as far away as Kenya.

-Recognitions

-Honkarakenne is the first log home supplier to be certified according to the international ISO 9001 quality and ISO 14001 environmental standards.

-In 1998, Honkarakenne received the regional entrepreneur of the year award from the entrepreneur association of Central Finland.

-Honkarakenne received an Internationalisation Award from the President of the Republic of Finland in 1999.

-A documentary telling the story of Honka, History of Honka, won the Corporate Image category at the WorldFest-Houston International Film Festival in 2019.
-The film was produced by Pohjantähti-Elokuva, directed by Pami Teirikari and edited by Altti Sjögren.
-The screenwriter was Anne-Maarit Sepling, Brand Communications Manager at Honkarakenne.